 How do I request a conference?

 What are the costs for conferencing services?

 There are no fees for conferences related to UD numbered courses.
 Please refer to the current pricing information for all other requests.

-Can I use the ATS studios to connect to anyone with Skype?
+Can I use the ATS studios to connect to anyone with Canvas Conferencing?

-Yes, provided the person on the other end has a computer with Skype installed and a video camera attached.
-You would need to provide us with the Skype ID of the person connecting.
+Yes, provided the person on the other end has a computer with a video camera attached and access to the Canvas site.